vai-dml/llm-application/README.md

 The conversational-react-description agent is designed for conversational situations.
 It uses the ReAct framework to select a tool and uses memory to remember past conversation interactions.

-# Data Points

-* The maximum number of tokens the model can process, is determined by the specific implementation of the LLM.
-Each model has token limit it can take in.
-Split the text into smaller chunks to handle large inputs.
-* Few shot learning is the ability that allows LLMs to learn and genralize from limited examples.
-Examples can be both hard coded or dynamically selected and can be feeded to the LLM.
-* occurrence of hallucinations - models can produce text that appears plausible on the surface but is actually factually incorrect or unrelated to the given input.
-* LLMs may exhibit biases originating from their training data, resulting in outputs that can generate undesired outcomes.
-* LLM examples include Text Summarization, Text Translation, and Question Answering
-* Well-known models like GPT family, LLaMA employ subword level tokenization method.
-One of the variant used is Byte Pair Encoding (BPE)
-*